AlgoriX Policies

 SECTION 1 – INTRODUCTION TO ALGORIX SERVICES

-SECTION 2 – PRIVACY FOR USERS VISITING MOBILE APPS WHERE OUR AD SERVICES ARE IMPLEMENTED
+SECTION 2 – PRIVACY FOR END-USERS VISITING MOBILE APPS WHERE OUR AD SERVICES ARE IMPLEMENTED

-While visiting mobile applications using our Ad Services and depending upon the publisher’s choices, we will collect a variety of information from the End-User.
+While visiting mobile applications using our Ad Services and depending upon the publisher’s choices, we will collect a variety of information from the End-User and their device and connection.
 Below are the information we collect in relation to our Ad Services:

 • Browser and device information received from publishers is shared with advertisers and agencies for responding to requests for advertisements, forecast advertising inventory and troubleshooting any operation issues; This includes: